scape1989/MWP-Automatic-Solver/README.md

 ---

 Our approach has tested various vanilla Transformer models.
-Our most successful model is very fast and only requires a single Transformer layer.
+Our most successful model is speedy and uses two Transformer layers.

-The trainable model is found in the translator.py file.
+The trainable model code lives in the translator.py file.
+This model is similar to the Transformer example discussed in the [TensorFlow online tutorial](https://www.tensorflow.org/beta/tutorials/text/transformer).

 To use this model create a config JSON file like this:

 ```
 {
  "dataset": "train_all_prefix.pickle",
  "test": "prefix",
  "pretrain": false,
  "seed": 6271996,
  "model": false,
-  "layers": 1,
+ "layers": 2,
  "heads": 8,
  "d_model": 256,
-  "dff": 512,
+ "dff": 1024,
  "lr": "scheduled",
  "dropout": 0.1,
  "epochs": 300,
  "batch": 128,
  "beta_1": 0.95,
  "beta_2": 0.99
 }

 // output to config.json